programaka/batch-file-processing/deployment.md

 7. Copy the domain name, we will need it in the next step.

+8. Verify the installation.
 It may take a few minutes for the LoadBalancer IP to be available.
 You can watch the status by running:

 ```Shell
 kubectl get service -l app=nginx-ingress --namespace ingress-basic -w